-The Hartford has been helping small business owners find the right coverage for more than 30 years.
-Its agents will work with you to get the right policy for your individual needs.
+The Hartford has been helping small business owners find the right coverage for over 30 years and is one of our top picks for the best small business insurance provider.
+Its agents work with you to secure the right policy for your individual needs.
 Get a free, no-obligation quote online in minutes.

 Visit The Hartford